dalenguyen/ionic-1-auth-firebase/README.md

-An Ionic app that authenticates by using Firebase services
+An Ionic 1 app that powered by Firebase services

+This repository is based on [Sitepoint](https://www.sitepoint.com/creating-firebase-powered-end-end-ionic-application/)